 At casinos where he was a regular, he was such a valued customer that staff obliged his requests to wash his room’s carpet with plain water.

 “The reason Mary Lou looks so plain in that picture they keep posting of her is because for him she would not wear perfumes or hair sprays or anything with scents in it because it affected him,” Eric Paddock wrote, referring to a passport-style photo of Danley that has been widely circulated by news outlets.

-(This story corrects description of Reno in paragraph 15 to Nevada’s third-largest city, not capital.)
+(This version of the story corrects description of Reno in paragraph 18 to Nevada’s third-largest city, not capital)

 Reporting by Jonathan Allen in New York and Alex Dobuzinskis in Los Angeles; Additional reporting by Angela Moon in New York and Chris Kenning in Chicago; Writing by Colleen Jenkins and Dan Whitcomb; Editing by Frances Kerry and Lisa Shumaker